Kate Dunn Online Counselling and Supervision

-Why choose online counselling?
+Why choose online therapy?

 My background in online counselling and psychotherapy